All Episodes

 Now there has been a stabbing involving two people arguing over Hillary and Barack.

-Authorities said that brother-in-law Jose Ortiz and Sean Schurelds were involved in a verbal altercation over Barack Obama and Hillary Clinton when the argument escalated into a stabbing inside the family home on Honey Locust Court in Upper Providence.
+Authorities said that brother-in-law Jose Ortiz and Sean Shurrelds were involved in a verbal altercation over Barack Obama and Hillary Clinton when the argument escalated into a stabbing inside the family home on Honey Locust Court in Upper Providence.

-Sherell's was flown to an area hospital, listed in critical condition.
+Shorels was flown to an area hospital, listed in critical condition.

 Ortiz jailed on $20,000 bail.

-Is that the conclusion the drive-by's come to?
+Is that the conclusion the drive-bys come to?

-Guy should have not done this.
+Guys should have not done this.

-Now he won't be able to vote.
+Now I won't be able to vote.

 So one brother-in-law stabs another in a voting argument over Hillary and Barack.